Access the Series: Enrolling now in The Estate Registry. →

 Every host needs a reliable, crowd-pleasing centerpiece that requires minimal active cooking time but delivers massive flavor.
 While these skillet nachos were originally part of a last-minute Halloween monster bash spread, they honestly transcend any single holiday.
 Whether you are throwing an Easter gathering, a Fourth of July barbecue, or a brisk autumn tailgate, this massive skillet is exactly what your guests are craving.

-The Architecture
+The Build

 Mise-en-place overhead flatlay of a heavy black cast iron skillet surrounded by tortilla chips, refried beans, ground beef, and sharp cheddar cheese

-The Layering Execution
+The Layering Secret

 Hands layering thick refried beans and shredded cheddar cheese over crunchy tortilla chips in a cast iron skillet